 Mechanical Engineering, PhD

 Adrienne Little is currently a 5th year PhD student in the George W. Woodruff School of Mechanical Engineering at Georgia Tech.
-Adrienne received her Bachelor's degree from UC Berkeley in 2008, and now she holds a position in the Sustainable Thermal Systems Laboratory at GT where her current research develops waste heat recovery energy systems for power plant, vehicle, water harvesting, and electronics cooling applications.
+Adrienne received her Bachelor's degree from UC Berkeley in 2008, and now she holds a position in the Sustainable Thermal Systems Laboratory at Georgia Tech where her current research develops waste heat recovery energy systems for power plant, vehicle, water harvesting, and electronics cooling applications.
 Adrienne previously participated in the European Union Center of Excellence summer program, studying various security and international relations issues common to the European Union and the US.
 Now as a Sam Nunn fellow, she hopes to mature her knowledge in these areas to help promote the integration of new energy technologies into the future world energy mix.

 Milad Mahzari is a PhD candidate in the Daniel Guggenheim School of Aerospace Engineering.
 He earned his B.S. and M.S. degrees in aerospace engineering from Georgia Tech in 2008 and 2010.
 His current research involves developing novel estimation methodologies for the analysis of heatshield flight data that was recently returned by the NASA Mars Science Laboratory mission.
 Milad is interested in studying policy implications of international cooperation for future large-scale space missions.